 Increased Water Pressure and Leaks

-When the mineral deposits clog the shower head, water pressure within the shower valve and valve body can increase.
-This high water pressure puts additional strain on the seals, rubber washers, and other components, increasing the risk of leaks.
-A leaking shower head, shower arm, or valve body can be a common consequence of prolonged mineral build-up.
+When mineral deposits clog a shower head, they can increase water pressure in the valve and valve body.
+This pressure stresses seals, rubber washers, and other parts, raising the risk of leaks.
+A leaking shower head, arm, or valve body often results from long-term mineral build-up.

 Consequences of A Leaky Shower Head